agildav/sportsblog-app/README.md

 # sportsblog-app
-Simple sports blog app using pug and mongodb with mongoose ORM
+Sports blog app using pug and mongodb with mongoose ORM

 # See the live app
 - [here](https://sportsblog-app.herokuapp.com/)